-Toward the end of the Constitutional Convention, during the debate over the Privileges and Immunities Clause (Article IV, Section 2, Clause 1), Charles Pinckney of South Carolina remarked that “some provision should be included in favor of property in slaves."
-Thereafter, he and his fellow South Carolinian, Pierce Butler, moved “to require fugitive slaves and servants to be delivered up like criminals.”
-The motion was withdrawn after James Wilson and Roger Sherman objected, but the next day it was renewed as a formal addition to what would become Article IV.
+Toward the end of the Constitutional Convention, during the debate over the Privileges and Immunities Clause (Article IV, Section 2, Clause 1), Charles Pinckney of South Carolina remarked that “some provision should be included in favor of property in slaves.”
+The Articles of Confederation contained an extradition clause for escaped criminals, but Pinckney wanted something more specifically directed to the return of slaves.
+He and his fellow South Carolinian Pierce Butler moved “to require fugitive slaves and servants to be delivered up like criminals.”
+The motion was withdrawn after James Wilson and Roger Sherman objected, Wilson because the states would be required to track down slaves “at public expense,” and Sherman more pointedly wondered why there was “more propriety in the public seizing and surrendering a slave or servant, than a horse.”
+The next day, however, the motion was renewed as a formal addition to what would become this clause of Article IV.
 It passed unanimously and without debate.
-This was probably because there was a strong precedent in the Northwest Ordinance of 1787 (passed six weeks earlier by Congress), which included a fugitive-slave provision along with its declaration (presaging the Thirteenth Amendment) that “neither slavery nor involuntary servitude” would exist in the territory.
+This was probably because there was a strong precedent in the Northwest Ordinance of 1787 (passed six weeks earlier by Congress), which included a fugitive-slave pro-vision along with its declaration (presaging the Thirteenth Amendment) that “neither slavery nor involuntary servitude” would exist in that territory.

 A model of circumlocution, the resulting clause is the closest of the so-called Slave Clauses (Article I, Section 2, Clause 3; Article I, Section 9, Clause 1; and Article V) to recognizing slavery as a protected institution.
 It also became the most controversial of the clauses and was at the center of many constitutional disputes in the 1840s and 1850s.